Classic Eggs Benedict

 canadian bacon cooking in medium skillet

-Place the English muffin halves on a serving platter or plates.
-Place a slice of bacon on each English muffin half, folding the prosciutto or regular bacon in half if necessary, top each with a poached egg, and generously spoon over the hollandaise sauce.
-Season each portion with a pinch of salt, a few grinds of pepper, and a sprinkle of chives before serving.
+Step 5: Assemble.
+Arrange the English muffin halves on a serving platter or individual plates.
+Top each half with a slice of bacon (folding the prosciutto or regular bacon in half if needed), followed by a poached egg.
+Generously spoon the hollandaise sauce over the top, then finish with a pinch of salt, a few grinds of pepper, and a sprinkle of chives.
+Serve immediately and enjoy!

 Variations on Eggs Benedict

-While the traditional eggs Benedict is a classic, there are endless variations out there.
-Here are some of my personal favorites that I think you might enjoy as well:
+While the traditional eggs Benedict is a classic, there are endless variations.
+Here are some of my personal favorites:

 • Eggs Florentine: Swaps the traditional Canadian bacon for a bed of tender cooked spinach.